Bandanese

 - Renewable Energy Use

-- There is a growing interest in renewable energy sources, such as solar power, to reduce reliance on imported fuels and promote sustainability.
+- There is growing interest in renewable energy sources to reduce reliance on imported fuels.

 - Community Involvement In Practices

-- Community involvement is key in environmental and cultural practices, with collective decision-making and participation in conservation efforts.
+- Community involvement is central to environmental and cultural preservation efforts.

 - Environmental Education Programs